-ODA2, designated as RVAAP-04, is situated in the central portion of the facility and is 25 acres.
-Starting in 1948, the US Army used ODA2 as a location to detonate bombs, various caliber munitions, and off-specification bulk explosives that could not be destroyed through any other means due to their condition at the RVAAP.
+Starting in 1948, Open Demolition Area #2 (ODA2), designated as RVAAP-04, was used by the US Army as a location to detonate bombs, various caliber munitions, and off-specification bulk explosives that could not be destroyed through any other means due to their condition at the RVAAP.
 Materials to be destroyed by open detonation were typically placed in pits excavated to depths of at least 4 ft, then covered with 2 ft of soil, and detonated.
 Following detonation, the Area of Concern (AOC) was searched for scrap metal, shrapnel, or Munitions and Explosives of Concern (MEC).
 MEC has been found several thousand feet from the detonation site and throughout ODA2.
 Other operations at this AOC included the burial of MEC and a munitions firing area.
 Known historical areas of operation within ODA2 include:

-- Open Detonation Areas [including the Resource Conservation and Recovery Act (RCRA)-permitted unit]: Following detonation and the removal of metal pieces, the pits were backfilled, mulched, and seeded. - Open Burning Area: From 1981 to 1986, the US Army used this area within the RCRA unit to thermally destroy explosives-contaminated sludges and residues from other RVAAP production areas. - 40-mm Projectile Prototype Testing Range: The US Army fired projectiles into targets in this area. - Three explosive storage bunkers: Buildings 1501, 1502, and 1503. - Burial Sites 1 and 2: Burial Site 1 is located approximately 200 ft northeast of Building 1501 and is approximately 2 acres in size.
+- Open Detonation Areas: Following detonation and the removal of metal pieces, the pits were backfilled, mulched, and seeded. - Open Burning Area: From 1981 to 1986, the US Army used the area to thermally destroy explosivescontaminated sludges and residues from other RVAAP production areas. - 40-mm Projectile Prototype Testing Range: The US Army fired projectiles into targets in this area. - Three explosive storage bunkers: Buildings 1501, 1502, and 1503. - Burial Sites 1 and 2: Burial Site 1 is located approximately 200 ft northeast of Building 1501 and is approximately 2 acres in size.
 Burial Site 2 is located approximately 100 ft north of Building 1503 and is approximately 1 acre in size.
 MEC was likely buried at both areas. - A MEC disposal area located along a 70-ft embankment northeast of Building 1503 overlooking Sand Creek.
 MEC exists at the ground surface in this part of the AOC.